farsonic/unifi-to-hosts-mapping/README.md

 ### unifi-to-hosts-mapping

 Within the UniFi controller you can create an alias for devices as they appear on the network.
-This script takes the alias entries and their corresponding IP address to maintain an corresponding list of hosts on the PiHole server.
-This host entry resides in /etc/hosts.
+This script takes the alias entries and their corresponding IP address to maintain a list of hosts on the PiHole server.
+This host entry resides in /etc/hosts which the PiHole can be configured to use.
+The end result is the dashboard showing your configured hostname for Top Clients and not just an IP Address.

-Basic workflow is
+Basic workflow is as follows;

 ![Image of PiHole/UniFi Workflow](https://raw.githubusercontent.com/farsonic/unifi-to-hosts-mapping/master/PiHole-WorkFlow.png)